Last updated on February 24th, 2020

 - Pour into prepared baking pan and use an offset spatula to evenly spread the batter over the pan.
 Bake for 15-16 minutes, until it gently springs back when pressed.
 Take care not to overbake or your cake will break when you try to roll it.

 - When the cake comes out of the oven, let it cool for 2 minutes in the pan.
 Dust the top generously with cocoa powder.
 Place a wire rack over the top and flip the cake out of the pan.
 Remove the parchment paper and dust again with cocoa powder.
-Place a clean sheet of parchment paper over the top and turn the baking pan upside down to flip the cake back right side up.
+Place a clean sheet of parchment paper and the back of a baking pan over the top and turn the baking pan upside down to flip the cake back right side up.

 - Very carefully, roll the cake up using the parchment paper.
 If you roll too tight, your cake may break.
 If that happens, that's okay!
 Just remove the broken part (safe for mini trifles?) and roll again.
 Let cool on the wire rack, seam side down, for 45 minutes to an hour while you prepare the frosting.